lukepiette/the-eye-as-a-camera/README.md

 2. A micro USB attached to an electrode (placed on the occipital lobe)

 # How to use
-1. Run `python poly_surf.py` in dir.
+1.Turn on the Muse and run `python poly_surf.py` in main dir.
 It will look for the MAC address for the Muse in the 'muse_MACs.py' file.
-You might have to run:
+You might have to run the lines bellow if the MAC address is not already on the list.
 ```
 bluetooth ctl
 scan on
 connect XX:XX:XX:XX:XX:XX
 ```
-if the MAC address is not already on the list.
+2. A cmd should pop up after executing.
+This script performs 48 rasters across the image in 'nature_article/flashing_imgs/'.
+You manually enter which raster you would like to slide over with `stims X`, where `X` is a int or float.
+Ex: `stims 1.2... stims 1.4... stims 1.6...` until you have rastered the image 48 times.
+It can go by any interval, but intervales of 0.2 work best.
+3. After rastering the image 48 times, run `combine_img.py` in the main dir.
+You can also run `weighted_av.py` to get a smoother, crisper image.
+The image will be generated in 'nature_article/raw_results/'.
+If using `weighted_av.py`, it will be generated in 'nature_article/transformed_results/'.